tomit4/intro_to_dsa/docs/algorithms.md

 Note that our Brute Force Solution takes roughly <em>ten times</em> more time to execute and find the solution than our Hash Map Solution.
-And this only gets worse the larger the data set becomes, the disparity between these two solutions only grows larger, the larger the data set becomes.
+And this only gets worse the larger the data set becomes, the disparity between these two solutions only grows larger, the bigger the data set becomes.

 Hopefully this simple demonstration gives you an idea of how thinking programatically can affect the efficiency, or lack thereof, of a Software